Animal Division

 Family Spirals®

-Eric is the founder of Family Spirals®, a capacity-building not-for-profit focusing on the role that family plays in our personal and public lives, and addressing family problems and relationships often overlooked by other providers, researchers, and funders.
-It is dedicated to family wellbeing through public engagement, program development, online resources, research, the arts, and capacity-building support to providers and communities.
+I founded Family Spirals®, a capacity-building not-for-profit focusing on the role that family plays in our personal and public lives, and addressing family problems and relationships often overlooked by other providers, researchers, and funders.
+It’s dedicated to family wellbeing through public engagement, program development, online resources, research, the arts, and capacity-building support to providers and communities.
 It is also being developed as a global think tank to address how local and global problems impact families.

-Families shape our personal experiences, expressions, and identities and are key conductors of cultural learning and values.
+Families shape our personal experiences, identities, and reactions, and are key conductors of cultural learning, biases, and values.
 Family Spirals® addresses some of the most stigmatized, marginalized and complicated issues within families through its four programmatic centers:

 Early Publications